nats-io/nats-mq/docs/config.md

 For NATS connections, specify:

 * `subject` - the subject to subscribe/publish to, depending on the connections direction.
+* `natsqueue` - the queue group to use in subscriptions, this is optional but useful for load balancing.

+Keep in mind that NATS queue groups do not guarantee ordering, since the queue subscribers can be on different nats-servers in a cluster.
+So if you have to bridges running with connectors on the same NATS queue/subject pair and have a high message rate you may get messages in the MQ queue/topic out of order.

 For streaming connections, there is a single required setting and several optional ones: